-1. The institution has a properly constituted governing body or board that has the legal authority and responsibility for the institution's operation and control.
+1. The institution has a legally constituted governing body or board with authority and responsibility for the institution's operation and control.
 YES 2.
-If applicable, the non-public institution has in custody the currently valid original document(s), typically a license, required to operate as an occupational education institution within the state where it is located.
-NA 3.
-The chief administrator is responsible for the institution's operations and has the authority to implement the governing body's policies.
+If applicable, the non-public institution has possession of the current valid original document(s), typically a license, required to operate as an occupational education institution within the state where it is located.
+YES 3.
+The chief administrator is responsible for the institution's postsecondary operations and has the authority to implement the governing body's postsecondary policies.
 YES 4.
-The chief administrator is the official of record for all purposes of the Commission, is a full-time staff member of the institution, has his/her office on the main campus, and is the Commission's point of contact for all locations of the institution.
+The institution has designated a chief administrator responsible for accreditation who is the person of record for all purposes of the Commission, is a full-time staff member of the institution, has his/her office on the main campus, and is the Commission's point of contact for all locations of the institution.
 YES 5.
-An organizational chart is available to show the functional relationships among the personnel of the institution.
-YES 6.
-The organizational structure promotes the effective operation of educational programs and institutional services for students.
+An organizational chart is available to show the functional relationships among the personnel of the institution that promote the effective operation of educational programs and institutional services for students.
 YES